 The identification is based on:

-- the tip of the young shoot with a very high density of prostate hairs,
+- the tip of the young shoot with a very high density of prostrate hairs,

 - the young leaves with bronze spots,

 - the adult leaves, with three or five lobes, a slightly open petiole sinus or with slightly overlapping lobes, medium teeth with convex sides, a strong anthocyanin coloration of veins, a blistered leaf blade, and on the lower side of the leaves, a medium density of prostrate hairs,

 Grape maturity: mid-season, 3 weeks to 3 weeks and a half after Chasselas.